-Give S(ME) some certainty – late payments force more than half of small businesses to use emergency finance
+Give S(ME) some certainty – late payments more concerning than Brexit, say 41% of SMB owners

 Late payments are an ongoing battle for SMB owners, but they’re not just a business pain.
 New GoCardless research has revealed the real human impact of cash flow uncertainty on small business bosses.

 Our study of 250 small business owners found that:

 - 56% of UK business owners have had to use personal or emergency finance to pay for business expenses due to late payments.

 - 80% of respondents couldn’t be sure they’ll be able to pay their bills on time due to unpaid invoices negatively impacting cash flow.

 - 89% of business owners say uncertainty around when payments will come in makes them more stressed and anxious.